 The term bath salts refer to a synthetic drug capable of altering a person’s mood.
 This is a stimulant type of drug, and it can be very addictive to use.
 Sometimes called bloom, flakka, ivory wave, or vanilla sky, these illicit drugs are synthetic cathinone, which is made in a lab.
-If you are using them or have developed an addiction, our team at Tides Edge Detox can provide you with the tools you need to overcome your dependence safely at the Bath Salt Addiction Detox Center.
+If you are using them or have developed an addiction, our team at Tides Edge Detox can provide you with the tools you need to overcome your dependence safely at a bath salt detox program.

 What Are Bath Salts and Why Are They Harmful?